naysawn/naysawn.github.io/_posts/2012-11-15-it-pays-to-live-in-a-startup-hub.md

 <img class="size-full wp-image-337" title="Startup Chile Graduation" src="/blog_assets/2012/11/458614_3421721217538_1404541506_o.jpg" alt="Start-up Chile" />

 In Ghana I received notice that I was accepted in [Startup Chile][12].
-The offer of Startup Chile was pretty compelling: 40K worth of business expenses to live in Chile among hundeds of other international entrepreneurs.
+The offer of Startup Chile was pretty compelling: 40K worth of business expenses to live in Chile among hundreds of other international entrepreneurs.
 It was too compelling to turn down, so I packed up my bags and arrived in Chile in the middle of January.

 I found Santiago to be pretty awesome but still probably not the best place to be running an internet company.
 Start-up Chile was a great experience.
 Being in SUP provided a community of entrepreneurs, a co-working space, a network, and a friend pool from day one.
 However, it did lack a few key elements that the Start-up Chile program itself is trying to solve by paying entrepreneurs to relocate to Chile.
 These include: 1 - an actual tech sector with big companies and numerous programmers and, 2 - a community of mentors that can help you get to the next level.